Frequently Asked Questions...

 |Go the Distance - Charity Challenge

-Each competitor who races in a Crew event will be awarded an "Official CIRC item"
+* Each competitor who races in a Crew event will be awarded an "Official CIRC gear"

 If I have to scratch my race can I get my entry fee refunded?

 It depends when you scratch.
-If you do not scratch before February 1, 2018 by 5:00 p.m. your race fees are non-refundable for any reason.
-If you reported your withdrawl and scratch to the Entries Co-ordinator and received a reply email that it was recieved before February 1 deadline you are eligible for a refund.
+If you report your withdrawl and scratch to the Entries Co-ordinator before February 2 deadline you are eligible for a refund.
+If you do not scratch before February 2, 2020 by 5:00 p.m. your race fees are non-refundable for any reason.
 However, you will have to wait.
-Refunds will only be processed starting 14 days after the event and mailed out to you.
+Refunds will only be processed starting 7 days after the event and mailed out to you.
 Please do not ask for a refund at the event.

 My mom volunteered to officiate, so when does she meet for training?